 If you have been struggling with under-chin fat that no amount of diet and exercise seems to help, Kybella may be a non-invasive option is ideal for you.

 Kybella received Food & Drug Administration (FDA) approval in spring 2015.
 This is good news to approximately 80 percent of people with double chins who want to do something about it but are reluctant to have surgery or are not good candidates for surgery.
-And if you are willing to travel to our practice near Columbus, Ohio, our team can help you as well!
+For patients interested in Kyebala in Columbus, Ohio, and neighboring areas, we look forward to meeting with you and providing our expert recommendations on removing unwanted chin fat.

 When working naturally in the body, deoxycholic acid breaks down fats from your food and helps the body absorb them as energy.
 When working specifically as a treatment for submental “double chin” fat, deoxycholic acid goes to work to destroy those fat cells instead.
 Because of how deoxycholic acid works naturally, it is a perfect choice for targeting small but problematic fat deposits, such as those commonly found under the chin.
 The deoxycholic acid permanently destroys the fat cells under your chin, so there is no anticipated need for future treatments once your course of treatment concludes.
 The results you receive will be permanent.